 It’s easy to blow one’s horn but proving it is a completely different story.
 PaidNova provides no proof it’s legit.
-At all it gave are easily edited payment proofs that contradict with the launch date.
+All it gives is easily fabricated payment proof that contradicts the website's launch date.

-It even clumsily forgot to change its name in the Payment Proof page making it easy to tie it with its clones LiteBucks and PaidLeaf.
+PaidNova even forgot to change their name in the Payment Proof page making it easy to tie it with its clones LiteBucks and PaidLeaf:

 Is PaidNova Really An Influencer Network?

 An influencer is someone who is already trusted by the public.
-To gain that trust requires time and effort in showing you have what it takes to be an authority in a specific niche.
-It doesn’t happen over the few minutes you took in signing up for a cloned influencer network site.
+Building that trust takes time and effort and doesn’t happen over the few minutes you took in signing up for a cloned influencer network site.

 3 Fake Ways To Make Money With PaidNova

-To start “earning” with PaidNova, all you have to do is signup which only requires your name, username, email address, and password.
-After finishing the process, you immediately get $25 as a signup bonus where you’ll see on the dashboard.
+To start “earning” with PaidNova all you have to do is sign up with your name, email address, and password.
+After finishing the process, you immediately get $25 as a signup bonus:

 1. Refer And Earn

-PaidNova falsely promises to pay $2 each time someone clicks on your affiliate link whether they signup or not.
-When someone signs up, you’ll receive $10 for each.
+PaidNova promises to pay you $2 each time someone clicks on your affiliate link whether they signup or not.
+When someone signs up, you’ll receive $10.

-Like I said earlier in the outset of this review, it’s illogical to get paid just by getting link clicks.
-PaidNova won’t profit from it so they won’t have anything to pay you in return.
+Like I said earlier in this review, it’s illogical to get paid just for link clicks.
+PaidNova won’t profit from it so they won’t have anything to pay you.

-Its real purpose is to get your hands dirty by promoting the website so they can take advantage of more people with your help.
+Its real purpose is to get you to promote their website so they can take advantage of more people with your help.

 2. Task Wall

 Here you’ll find tasks like completing surveys and playing games for $30.
-To me, this is the riskiest fake way to earn with PaidNova.
+This is the riskiest fake way to earn with PaidNova.